Olimpia-Lechia Gdańsk: Olimpia Poznań

 Olimpia Poznań was created in 1945, owned by the Citizen's Militia.
 As a result of this the club was seen as being a "Gwardian" establishment which left the club poorly supported with fans choosing to follow either Lech Poznań or Warta Poznań.
 During the 1980s the club was a regular in the Ekstraklasa, however after the fall of communism in Poland in 1989 Olimpia lost a lot of its funding and fell into obscurity.

 Lechia Gdańsk

 Lechia Gdańsk were also created in 1945, Lechia's greatest success in the top flight came during the 1950s, when the club finished 3rd during the 1956 season.
-After spending the 1960s and 70's in the lower divisions, Lechia won the Polish Cup and the Polish SuperCup in 1983.
+After spending the 1960s and 70's in the lower divisions, Lechia won the Polish Cup and the Polish Super Cup in 1983.
 After a spell back in the top flight, Lechia soon found themselves playing in the lower divisions once more.